-For 2021/22 to 2023/24 combined, the percentage of Year R children living with excess weight varies across Hull's eight Family Hub Clusters from 24.6% to 29.0%.
-Whilst none are statistically significantly different from the Hull average, there is a statistically significant difference in the prevalence among the eight Family Hub Clusters.
+For 2021/22 to 2023/24 combined, the percentage of Year R children living with excess weight varies across Hull's eight Family Hub Clusters from 23.8% to 29.4%.
+None of the Family Hubs are statistically significantly different from the Hull average.
+Nor is there a statistically significant difference in the prevalence among the eight Family Hub Clusters.